Molecular Endocrinology and Pharmacology

 Professor Kevin Pfleger

-Professor Kevin Pfleger MA(Cambridge), PhD(Edinburgh) is the Director, Biomedical Innovation at The University of Western Australia and the MTPConnect Western Australian Life Sciences Innovation Hub, Head of Molecular Endocrinology and Pharmacology at the Perkins and Chief Scientific Advisor of Dimerix Limited, a spin-out company from the Perkins and The University of Western Australia.
+Professor Kevin Pfleger MA(Cambridge), PhD(Edinburgh) is the Head of Molecular Endocrinology and Pharmacology at the Perkins, Director Biomedical Innovation at The University of Western Australia and the MTPConnect Western Australian Life Sciences Innovation Hub, and Chief Scientific Advisor of Dimerix Limited, a spin-out company from the Perkins and UWA.
 He is also Deputy Director of the Australian Research Council (ARC) Centre for Personalised Therapeutics Technologies, President Elect of the Australasian Society of Clinical and Experimental Pharmacologists and Toxicologists (ASCEPT) and Chair of the Accelerating Australia Executive Committee.
 Professor Pfleger was awarded his MA and PhD from Cambridge and Edinburgh Universities respectively, and relocated to Western Australia in October 2002.
 He was a National Health and Medical Research Council (NHMRC) Peter Doherty Research Fellow from 2005 to 2008, an ARC Future Fellow from 2011 to 2014 and a NHMRC RD Wright Biomedical Research Fellow (Level 2) from 2015-2018.
 Professor Pfleger was named Western Australian Young Scientist of the Year 2009, his work featured as one of the NHMRC 10 of the Best Research Projects 2010 and he was awarded the 2011 Australian Museum Eureka Prize for Emerging Leader in Science.
 In 2012, he won The Endocrine Society Early Investigators Award and the WA Young Tall Poppy Science Award, in 2014 he won the Endocrine Society of Australia’s Mid-Career Research Award and an NHMRC Research Excellence Award for the top ranked fellowship application in his category, and in 2015 he was awarded the UWA Vice Chancellor’s Mid-Career Research Award.
 More recently, Professor Pfleger has been honoured with the 2016 Perkins Recognition Award, 2016 Novartis Prize of the British Pharmacological Society, 2017 40under40 Intrapreneur Category winner and City of Perth Strategic Alliance Award, UWA Innovation Champion 2018, and the 2018 ASCEPT Award for outstanding contribution and leadership as Chair of the ASCEPT Scientific Advisory Committee 2017-2018.
 Professor Pfleger is currently a member of: the British Pharmacological Society International Advisory Group; the Life Sciences WA Committee; the WA Branch Committee of AusBiotech; and the Management Committee of the WA Health Translation Network.